amirreza-lotfi/GraphAlgorithmApplication/README.md

 # GraphAlgorithm

-This Application has been developed by Jetpack Compose, LottieAnimations, Clean Architect and Room database.
+This Application was implemented by Jetpack Compose framework.
+The dagger-hilt library was used for dependency injection and Room library for database and StateFlow and ShareFlow for applying reactive programming.</br>
+With this application, you can create a simple undirected graph and run some famous graph algorithms like Dijkstra, prim, etc.

 # Screenshots
 <div>